-MoneyHub, has published a guide to hundreds of scholarships for any student planning to start university in 2021.
-The comprehensive list includes scholarships offered by every university as well as those specifically available to local students.
+The MoneyHub Scholarship page is a comprehensive list including scholarships offered by every university as well as those specifically available to local students.
 A list of privately-funded, Maori, Pacific and International university scholarships completes the list.

 Finances and Study

-Students don’t need to have their NCEA results or have locked down all their plans in order to apply.
-Their application can be updated as things are confirmed.
+You don’t need to have your NCEA results or have locked down all your plans in order to apply.
 It’s more important to allow enough time for all the steps in the application process to be completed.

-Careers will be offered as an option subject for senior students (Form 5, Form 6 and Form 7) – please see the Pathways staff for details on eligibility.
+Careers Studies is offered as an option subject for senior students (those in Forms 5, 6 and 7) – please see the Pathways staff for details on eligibility.

 The Careers department is open before school, interval, lunchtime and after school for inquiries.
-If you like to make a booking, email firstname.lastname@example.org.
+If you like to make a booking, send an email to firstname.lastname@example.org.